 The Mad Pad was one of the simplest pads we tested and has some useful features.
 Our favorite is that it can be converted into a couch with two straps that connect opposing corners.
 This is great for hanging out around camp and between bouldering sessions.
-Another cool feature is the little detachable carpet square for cleaning your shoes before a problem.
-This is a welcome addition since the slick material on the surface does not do a great job of cleaning your shoes.

-One of the features not found on many other pads is the Velcro attachments on the sides that let you link multiple Mad Rock pads (except for the R3) into one giant pad.
+One of the cool features not found on many other pads is the Velcro attachments on the sides that let you link multiple Mad Rock pads (except for the R3) into one giant pad.
 If money is tight or you just want a more flexible pad configuration, this is a great way to go.

 This pad is best for all-around bouldering and also makes a nice addition for climbers building a quiver of pads.
 If you are on a tight budget, it's hard to beat the Mad Pad's low price and proven ability to cushion hard falls.
 It only has an average area and is best for use with a spotter who can move it under the climber.

 For those on a budget, the Mad Pad provides excellent functionality.
 It's a great pad for a variety of users because of its medium size, thick foam, and low cost.
-For climbers getting their first pad it's an affordable entry-level model, and for those supplementing a collection of pads, it will help you cover more ground under your project.
+For climbers getting their first pad it's an affordable entry-level model, and for those supplementing a collection of pads, it will help to cover more ground under your project.

 — Chris Summit, Chris McNamara, & Steven Tata